 Some conservatives cite that discrepancy as evidence that extending health insurance coverage to low-income adults may be compounding the growing problem of addiction to prescription painkillers and heroin.
 "Medicaid expansion may be fueling the opioid epidemic in communities across the country, " Wisconsin Republican Sen. Ron Johnson warns.
 Researchers say there’s no evidence to support that claim.
 Over time, access to treatment for addiction should have the opposite effect.

 Still, Johnson has asked the Health and Human Services Department to look further into an analysis the department did for him, which found that overdose death rates rose almost twice as much in states that did expand coverage as in those that did not.
 He wonders whether that’s evidence that Medicaid recipients are using their access to health care to get more painkillers than they need.

 The analysis he ordered up only looks at the one year between the time the expansion went into effect in 2014 and when the most recent overdose death numbers came out in 2015.
 It also doesn’t take differences between states into account.
-Oregon expanded Medicaid coverage, for instance, and yet fatal overdoses there went down by 6.3 percent.
+Oregon expanded Medicaid coverage, for instance, and yet fatal overdoses went down by 6.3 percent statewide.

 And it lumps deaths from an overdose of prescription drugs with those caused by illegal substances.

 Rachel Stappler, a certified physician assistant at North Bend Medical Center and a member of the said the Health and Human Services analysis is false.

 “I would disagree that we aren’t providing treatment,” said Stappler who is a very active member of several local and regional pain committees as well as working with state and federal legislators for increasing access to substance abuse treatment.
 “We are expanding treatment and access to care.”